php/web-doc/tutorial/editing.md

 ## Commit changes
 If you have the appropriate [commit karma][karma], you can commit your modified files.
+Otherwise, create a Pull Request to have your changes reviewed by the team.

 ## Viewing changes online
 Documentation is built every night, at around 23:00 CST, then synced out to the